Vivek-Thakare/Loan-Management-System/README.md

 # Loan-Management-System
-A web application developed using React JS, Flask-RESTful and MYSQL as database
+A small web application to simulate the loan management.
+Tech stack used :- React JS, Flask-RESTful and MYSQL